 Granbury is amazing in that the entire city revolves around the beautiful Lake Granbury.
-If you aren’t renting a water craft or bringing your own, then you need to head to City Beach.
-This white-sand beach is blocks from the square and will likely be full of folks doing everything from playing frisbee to grilling fajitas.
+It’s great for boating, jet-skiing and fishing.
+But if you aren’t renting a water craft or bringing your own, then you need to head to City Beach.
+This white-sand beach is blocks from the square and will likely be full of folks doing everything from playing Frisbee to grilling fajitas.
 There’s also a kayak and SUP board outfitter on site to rent self-powered watercraft.